Delphik/Delphik-Bash-Scripts/README.md

 ## fish-setup

-Setup for fish with powerline and tmux autostart
+Setup for fish with powerline and tmux autostart.
+Script runs in fish, so fish must be already installed

 ## mjup